Writing Personal Statements for Graduate or Professional School

 Develop a draft based on your answers to the above questions

 - Be yourself rather than pretending to be the "ideal" applicant.

-- Try to tell a "compelling story" particularly in your opening paragraph - but only within reason.
-Give an example or tell an important part of your "life story" that will create a unique statement.
+- Tell a "compelling story," particularly in your first paragraph.
+Provide an example of an important part of your "life story" to create a unique statement.

-- Be sure to get the name of the school correct.
-Don't make the mistake of sending a statement that says you are "Dying to attend the University of Wisconsin-Madison" when the application is going to UMD.
+- Review your statements carefully.
+Don't make the mistake of sending a statement that says you are "Excited to attend the University of Wisconsin-Madison" when the application is going to UMD.